Karma3Labs/onchain-etl/README.md

 # Overview
-This is the Extract-Transform-Load (ETL) scripts to migrate a copy of the Ethereum dataset from Google's BigQuery into a local Postgres DB.
-The process is exhaustive, involving extraction from Ethereum into CSVs exported into Google Cloud Storage (GCS) buckets, then retrieving the CSVs into your local drive to then be loaded into Postgres DB.
+This is the Extract-Transform-Load (ETL) scripts to migrate a copy of the on-chain dataset from Google's BigQuery into a local Postgres DB.
+The process is exhaustive, involving
+1. extract Ethereum, Optimism and future (EVM-compatible chains) public datasets into CSV-format exported via a SQL query into Google Cloud Storage (GCS) buckets,
+2. downloading the CSVs into your local drive using Google Storage CLI, and then
+3. inserted into a local Postgres DB

 # Setting up the ETL